johnzastrow/johnzastrow.github.io/_posts/2023-02-04-linear-references-in-postgis.md

 #### CLEANUP:
 1. simplify names even more for demo
 2. final version with month_year in output names
-3. Add prep steps like turn trails line into 3D/4D
+3. add prep steps like turn trails line into 3D/4D
+4. add links to example data
+5. cleanup DDL examples

 ## METHODS
 1. This article uses pure PostGIS to perform the analysis, build the segments, and store everything.